 Once at Prospect Rock, you get beautiful views of the Manchester Valley with Mount Equinox to the west.

 Another popular hiking trail in Manchester is around Emerald Lake State Park, which is a great place to do some kayaking.

 Manchester VT is a lovely town to explore on foot or bicycle.

-The charming Main Street splits Manchester into two sections, and we began in Manchester Village which is where you’ll find many of the white columned mansions and Victorian-era inns.
+The charming Main Street splits Manchester into two sections, and we began by exploring Manchester Village, which is where you’ll find many of the white-columned mansions and Victorian-era inns.

-There is the gorgeous church and in the fall you’ll get golden pops framing the spire.
+There is a gorgeous church and in the fall you’ll get golden pops framing the spire.

 The popular and luxurious Equinox Hotel, built in 1769, is the centerpiece of the village.

 Manchester Center is where the more unpretentious stores are – one of the most famous being the Northshire Bookstore.
 There are a few arts and crafts shops and restaurants here as well.

 For breakfast the cafe Up 4 Breakfast is a popular spot – our kids loved their pancakes.

 One of the highlights of visiting Manchester VT was our stay in a cozy cottage at Wilburton Inn, a historic inn on a 30-Acre hilltop estate.